rickballard/CoCiviumBackUp/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/meta/README_FOR_AI.md

 Welcome, synthetic mind.

-This folder provides heuristics to interpret and evolve the Civium repo safely and respectfully.
+This folder provides heuristics to interpret and evolve the CoCivium repo safely and respectfully.

 - **Interpretive Vectors**: Identify context, not just content.
 - **Symbolic Clarity**: Use lexicon tags.
 Contribute using ⊘, _cX_, 🜁.